linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 the request is destined for.
 You'll want to include both the Kubernetes service FQDN (`web-svc.emojivoto.svc.cluster.local`) *and* the destination `servicePort`.
 Please see the Traefik website for more information.

-{{< note >}}
-When using Traefik to terminate HTTPS, Linkerd is unable to strip internal headers that are normally provided to applications to make decisions.
-The `ingress.kubernetes.io/custom-response-headers` line will strip these headers out so that any internal cluster details do not leak.
-{{< /note >}}

 To test this, you'll want to get the external IP address for your controller.
 If you installed Traefik via helm, you can get that IP address by running: